Hyperpilotio/hyperpilot-demo/workloads/redis/README.md

 Redis uses its own benchmark tool, *redis-benchmark*.
 We use a simple node.js app to provide a UI to the tool.
 However, it has two limitations:
 - it runs the all tests (no support for the -t option)
-- it does not push the results to Influx

 === Steps ===